 boat-trip-st-petersburg

 St. Petersburg is one of those cities where a boat trip makes sense.
 I took even two, one by day and one at night.
 Both boat trips were worth the money.
-It is something you should put on your list about fun things to do in St. Petersburg.
+It is something you should put on your list of fun things to do in St. Petersburg.

-During the day the boat takes you through the center where you will experience the city from a different perspective.
+During the day, the boat takes you through the center, where you will experience the city from a different perspective.

 At night you can see the main attractions in St. Petersburg, the bridge opening.

-Book a boat tour in St. Petersburg here, it’s only €14.
+Book a boat tour in St. Petersburg here; it’s only €14.

 Save money!